What is angle-closure glaucoma?

 You may be able to help prevent glaucoma from becoming severe if you:

-- Have regular eye exams that include measuring the pressure in your eye and examining your optic nerve.
+- Have regular eye exams that include measuring the pressure in your eye and examining your optic nerve and visual field.
 How often you need to see the eye care provider will depend on how severely your optic nerve is damaged.

 - Learn about your family history.
 Chronic open-angle glaucoma often runs in families.